Do I Have a Case?

 13. FAILURE TO PROVE DRIVING – A defendant’s admission to driving, without corroboration or more evidence, does not prove a charge of driving, literally driving, under the influence.

-14. INDEPENDENT WITNESSES – Family members, friends, doctors, nurses, emergency medical technicians, ambulance drivers, other drivers, fireman, restaurant/bar workers and others can provide crucial evidence regarding a defendant’s sobriety.
+14. INDEPENDENT WITNESSES – Family members, friends, doctors, nurses, emergency medical technicians, ambulance drivers, other drivers, firemen, restaurant/bar workers and others can provide crucial evidence regarding a defendant’s sobriety.

 15. FAILURE TO MIRANDIZE – Prosecutors may not use as evidence the statements of a defendant or field evaluations in custody for a suspected DUI when the police have failed to properly issue Miranda Warnings.